pfaz69/VMDMS/README.md

 # VMDMS
-This example illustrates a toy application of VMDMS, detailed in the paper by Fazzini, La Tona, Diez, Di Piazza.
+This example illustrates a toy application of VMDMS, detailed in the paper "Enhanced forecasting of shipboard electrical power demand using multivariate input and variational mode decomposition with mode selection" by Fazzini, La Tona, Diez, Di Piazza.
 To run it, simply type "python main.py".

 packages: